 Lay recently harvested nuts out in a warm area to completely dry.
-Once nuts are dry, usually after a couple of weeks, you can hold them in a cool area (like the basement or a root cellar) for up to a month, as long as the area is dry and the nuts get good air flow.
+Once nuts are dry, usually after a couple of weeks, you can hold them in a cool area (like the basement or a root cellar) for up to a month, as long as the area is dry, and the nuts get good airflow.
 Alternatively, you may shell the nuts and freeze the nut meats for months.

 Hickory Nut Uses

 One of the most obvious hickory nut uses is to simply eat them out of hand.
 Shelling can prove to be a challenge, but once you get into the sweet buttery meat, you’ll have trouble halting your snacking.
 Nutmeats are useful in any recipe calling for pecans or walnuts.
-You can also soak the nutmeats in brined water and then roast them for salty crunchy flavor.
-They can also be roasted in a low oven but the flavor isn’t as rich as directly roasted meats.
+You can also soak the nutmeats in brined water and then roast them for a salty, crunchy flavor.
+They can also be roasted in a low oven, but the flavor isn’t as rich as directly roasted meats.